Dear Boy (song): Background

-McCartney's former partner John Lennon, however, thought that the song was about him.
+McCartney's former Beatles bandmate John Lennon, however, thought that the song was about him.
 Certain lines such as "She was just the cutest thing around" could have referred to McCartney as being the cute Beatle.
 He may have changed the gender to conceal his identity and Lennon mentioned in subsequent interviews that the Ram album had subtle allusions to himself and Yoko Ono.
 Since then, however, McCartney has said that the song was not about Lennon.